rayaman/multi/README.md

 If you find any bugs or have any issues please let me know :)

-~~Also I will eventually add an example folder with a lot of examples for how you can use this library.
-Don't konw when that will be though :P~~ Added!

 [TOC]

 Discord
 -------
 For real-time assistance with my libraries!
-A place where you can ask questions and get help with any of my libraries</br>
+A place where you can ask questions and get help with any of my libraries.
+Also you can request features and stuff there as well.</br>
 https://discord.gg/U8UspuA</br>

 Planned features/TODO
 ---------------------
 - [x] ~~Add system threads for love2d that works like the lanesManager (loveManager, slight differences).~~
 - [ ] Improve performance of the library -- It has increased a bit, but I feel I can get a little more out of it
+- [ ] Improve coroutine based threading scheduling
 - [x] ~~Add more features to support module creators~~
 - [x] ~~Make a framework for eaiser thread task distributing~~
 - [x] ~~Fix Error handling on threaded multi objects~~ Non threaded multiobjs will crash your program if they error though!
 Use multi:newThread() of multi:newSystemThread() if your code can error!
 Unless you use multi:protect() this however lowers performance!
 - [x] ~~Add multi:OnError(function(obj,err))~~
-- [ ] sThread.wrapper(obj) **May or may not be completed**
+- [ ] sThread.wrap(obj) **May or may not be completed** Theory: Allows interaction in one thread to affect it in another.
+The addition to threaded tables may make this possible!
 - [ ] SystemThreaded Actors -- After some tests i figured out a way to make this work...
 It will work slightly different though.
 This is due to the actor needing to be splittable...
 - [ ] LoadBalancing for system threads (Once SystemThreaded Actors are done)
 - [ ] Add more intergrations